sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 list `finished_tasks`()

-When a verb program completes execution and exits, the server can store information about that task to assist in performance benchmarking or debugging.
-When the `SAVE_FINISHED_TASKS` server option is enabled, the following information is saved for each finished verb:
+When enabled (via SAVE_FINISHED_TASKS in options.h), the server will keep track of the execution time of every task that passes through the interpreter.
+This data is then made available to the database in two ways.

+The first is the finished_tasks() function.
+This function will return a list of maps of the last several finished tasks (configurable via $server_options.finished_tasks_limit) with the following information:

 | Value  | Description |
 | ------------- | ------------- |